nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 ## Compiling the Smart Contracts

 Every unique revenue split requires a custom smart contract.
-To compile a smart contract use the provided executable `create-revenue-split-sc`.
+To compile a smart contract, use the provided executable `create-revenue-split-sc`.

 Running `create-revenue-split-sc --help` gives: